Looking for the best, most exciting things to do in La Fortuna? I’ve got you covered – read on for our favorite activities and places to visit!

 Car Rental and Driving Tips

 Renting a car is far and away the best way to get around Costa Rica.
 We leveled up and rented a 4-wheel drive vehicle from Avis, which was absolutely the right choice.
-For sure head over and read my Driving in Costa Rica post – it has all the info you need to know about driving, navigating, rental car insurance, and parking in Costa Rica, plus a huge tip for bringing the rental cost down.

 What to Eat in La Fortuna